AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v22/modules/module12/ex1.md

 ## 12.1.2 Create your Google Account

 In order to get a Google Cloud Platform account you need a Google account.
-If you are here, you've finished Module 9 already so you should have a Google account.

-If you don't have it, please go to Module 9 to learn how to create your Google Account: [Exercise 9.2.0 - Create a Google Account](../../modules/module9/ex0.md)

 ## 12.1.3 Activate your Google Cloud Platform Account